maxrey1/monitoring-platform/README.md

 Repository containing automation scripts, OpenTelemetry configurations and observability stack setup for centralized log collection, metrics and traces.

-The project was tested on real PM2-based applications generating HTTP access logs, application errors and runtime exceptions.
+The project was validated using production application logs collected from multiple PM2-managed Node.js services

 ## Implemented